How to Choose a Welding Cobot in 2023

 One great way to ensure you can have all your questions answered and actually learn how the welding robot works is to get on a demo call with the company you are looking into.

 What is a Welding Cobot

-Collaborative welding robots, referred to as welding cobots, are robotic arms paired with welding equipment designed to work closely alongside human workers.
-Where traditional robotics must be fenced off to protect workers from being injured in a robot collision, cobots are smaller and move much slower, so they don’t pose any risks.
+Collaborative welding robots, called cobots, are robotic arms paired with welding equipment designed to work closely alongside human workers.
+Where traditional robotics must be fenced off to protect workers from being injured in a robot collision, cobots are smaller and designed to work with humans so that they don’t pose any risks.

 Select the Right Welding Cobot for Your Business

 Most welding companies are looking into automation to solve today’s crippling labor shortage.
 However, many of the traditional robotic welding solutions on the market still require someone experienced with robot programming.

 Moreover, experienced robot programmers are just as challenging to find as welders due to the demand.
 Professional programmer requires about eight years of formal schooling, and their salaries tend to be higher than a certified welder.

 It is recommended to select a welding cobot that should be easy and accessible enough that your current welders can use it without a background in robot programming.
 If your welders can quickly learn to use the robot, it means less downtime, faster setups, a higher production capacity, and a speedier return on investment for your business.